-- What are the differences between randomized algorithms and nondeterministic algorithms? - One can think of a randomized algorithm as a nondeterministic algorithm but with a probability associated with every guess/branch. - So each computation path of a randomized algorithm has a probability associated with it.
+- What are the differences between randomized algorithms and nondeterministic algorithms? - Think of a randomized algorithm as a nondeterministic one but with a probability associated with every guess/branch. - So each computation path of a randomized algorithm has a probability associated with it.